Harold Innis: First World War service

 After graduating from McMaster, Innis felt that his Christian principles compelled him to enlist in the Canadian Expeditionary Force.
 He was sent to France in the fall of 1916 to fight in the First World War.
 Trench warfare with its "mud and lice and rats" had a devastating effect on him.

 Innis's role as an artillery signaller gave him firsthand experience of life (and death) on the front lines as he participated in the successful Canadian attack on Vimy Ridge.
 Signallers, or spotters, watched where each artillery shell landed, then sent back aiming corrections so that the next shells could hit their targets more accurately.
 On July 7, 1917, Innis received a serious shrapnel wound in his right thigh that required eight months of hospital treatment in England.

 Innis's war was over.
 His biographer, John Watson, notes the physical wound took seven years to heal, but the psychological damage lasted a lifetime.
-Innis suffered recurring bouts of depression and nervous exhaustion because of his military service.
+Innis experienced recurring bouts of depression and nervous exhaustion because of his military service.

 Watson also notes that the Great War influenced Innis's intellectual outlook.
 It strengthened his Canadian nationalism; sharpened his opinion of what he thought were the destructive effects of technology, including the communications media that were used so effectively to "sell" the war; and led him, for the first time, to doubt his Baptist faith.